Philip Gidley King: Governor of New South Wales

 While still aware that Sydney was a convict colony and always alert to the ebb and flow of the rebellious Irish political prisoners he established his own body guard.
 He gave opportunities to emancipists, considering that ex-convicts should not remain in disgrace forever.
 He appointed emancipists to positions of responsibility, regulated the position of assigned servants, and laid the foundation of the 'ticket of leave' system for deserving prisoners.
 For a period he allowed toleration of Catholics, permitting Fr James Dixon to say mass for Irish convicts.
 Although he directly profited from a number of commercial deals, cattle sales, and land grants, he was modest in his dealings compared with most of his subordinates.
 Most famously he quelled the Castle Hill Rebellion in March 1804.
 The increased animosity between King and the New South Wales Corps led to his resignation and replacement by William Bligh in 1806, and he returned to England.
 Here his health failed and he died on 3 September 1808.

 Although he worked hard for the good of New South Wales and left it very much better than he found it, the abuse from the officers harmed his reputation, and illness and the hard conditions of his service eventually wore him down.
 Of all the members of the First Fleet, Philip Gidley King perhaps made the greatest contribution to the early years of the colony.

 Artist

 King is also remembered for his art works, several of which survive.
 An engraving by William Blake, entitled A Native Family of New South Wales, and published in John Hunter's Historical Journal of the Transactions at Port Jackson and Norfolk Island (1793) was made from one of his watercolors.
 The original sketch is among the Banks Papers held by the Mitchell Library, Sydney, along with several others, unsigned but clearly by the same artist.

+Recognition

+King Street, a street in Sydney’s central business district, was named after Philip Gidley King.
+It runs east–west, from Queens Square in the east to King Street Wharf on Darling Harbour at its western end.

+The top end of King Street has been home to the legal profession since Governor Lachlan Macquarie established the Supreme Court of Civil Judicature next to St James’ Church in 1814.
+King Street was also closely positioned to newspaper buildings and to pubs, clubs and theatres.

+According to Australian Bird Names: A Complete Guide by Ian Fraser and Jeannie Gray, the name ‘King’s Parrot’ was proposed by George Caley to honour King.